 F4 Describe how to develop a community of learning by meeting the needs of all participants, giving examples from own Forest School experiences

-F5 Show using examples how observations and evaluations inform future session plans at Forest School.
+F5 Show, using examples, how observations and evaluations inform future session plans at Forest School.
 (Note: you can cross reference to F4 here if relevant)

 F6 Provide a drawing or photograph of one species of the following from your Forest School assisting site: a) tree, b) smaller plant, c)insect and d) mammal or bird.
 List or label three identifying characteristics for each species, which, taken together, belong only to that species.